kameshsampath/balloon-popper-demo/docs/run_app.md

 - Explore the RisingWave materialized views that power the analytics
 - Customize the Streamlit dashboard to add new visualizations
 - Analyze the Iceberg table structures and query optimization

+In the next chapter, we'll go through the verification process to ensure data is flowing correctly through each component of the pipeline.